samaniego-erwin/positcloud/README.md

 ## TROUBLESHOOTING
 * `zsh: command not found: python` error when running the command `python –-version`.
 Try ` python3 --version` instead
 * `zsh: command not found: pip` error when installing using pip.
 Try `pip3` instead
-* `zsh: command not found: pytest` even if pytest is installed.
+* `zsh: command not found: pytest` error even if pytest is installed.
 Try `python3 -m pytest` instead
 * stale error when running the script.
 Try to clear your browser cache